hasin-codes/rrn/README.md

 npm run generate:all     # Generate all SEO files npm run seo:generate     # Alias for generate:all
 ```

-### Environment Setup
-1. Clone the repository
-2. Install dependencies with `npm install`
-3. Start the development server with `npm run dev`
-4. Open [http://localhost:3000](http://localhost:3000) in your browser

 ### Build Process
 The build process automatically includes SEO optimization: